 Hey y’all!
 Did you miss me?
 I left you for quite awhile, didn’t I?

-I am still slowing trying to get back into the swing of things with unpacking, cleaning, grocery shopping, blogging, work, etc. Basically, I have a long to do list and not a whole lot of energy.
-Even though I had a great, relaxing time (more on that this week), vacations make me tired!
 Just the 8 hour drive back on Saturday was enough to exhaust me for a day or so.
 Let’s hope I make it through the work day in one piece and with some sanity intact.

 I’ll be recapping the Colorado trip sometime this week, but since I am still trying to get my brain working I am going to keep things simple today by sharing how I prepared for my trip food-wise.
 Since adopting a mostly plant-based diet, I have definitely been more conscious about prepping food and snacks for road trips and vacations.
 It is not always as easy to find vegan options, so I always plan ahead.
 It has paid off for me on several occasions.
 Hopefully this recap of my food will help you out when you are prepping food and snacks for a road trip- vegetarian, vegan, or not.
+I sold my old car to get cash for cars and bought a new, safer one for this road trip.

 How to Pack for a Roadtrip (Vegan Style)